 Get a Good-Faith Estimate

-If you feel that the closing costs are high, you can shop other lenders to either get a better deal, or help you negotiate your closing costs with your current lender.
+If you feel that the closing costs are high, you can shop with other lenders to either get a better deal or help you negotiate your closing costs with your current lender.

 FHA Closing Costs FAQ